Nathan-SWE/Nathan-SWE/README.md

 <br>

 <p align="left">
   Software Developer focused on building interactive and functional web applications using React, TypeScript, and Node.js.
 I aim to turn ideas and designs into robust digital products with clean and scalable code.
-Currently expanding my back-end skills with Java and Spring to deliver complete full-stack solutions.
+Currently expanding my back-end skills with <b>node</b> to deliver complete full-stack solutions.
 </p>

 ---